Converts the specified year to a 4-digit year by using the TwoDigitYearMax property to determine the appropriate century.

 If the year parameter is a 2-digit year, the return value is the corresponding 4-digit year.
 If the year parameter is a 4-digit year, the return value is the unchanged year parameter.

-The method uses the year parameter and the 100-year range ending in the year defined by the TwoDigitYearMax property to calculate a 4-digit year.
+The method uses the year parameter, the TwoDigitYearMax property, and a year to calculate a 4-digit year.
 The century is determined by finding the sole occurrence of the year parameter within that 100-year range.
 For example, if TwoDigitYearMax is set to 5729, the 100-year range is from 5630 to 5729.
 Therefore, a value of 30 is interpreted as 5630, while a value of 29 is interpreted as 5729.

-If the TwoDigitYearMax property has the special value 99, the method returns the value of the year parameter unchanged.
+If the TwoDigitYearMax property has the special value 99, the method ignores the settings in the regional and language options in Control Panel and returns the value of the year parameter unchanged.